Phase-out of polystyrene foam

-In the late 20th and early 21st century, there has been a global movement towards the phase-out of polystyrene foam as a single use plastic (SUP).
-Early bans of polystyrene foam intended to eliminate ozone-depleting chlorofluorocarbons (CFCs), formerly a major component.
+In the late 20th and early 21st century, there has been a global movement towards the phase-out of polystyrene as a single use plastic (SUP).
+Early bans of polystyrene foam foam intended to eliminate ozone-depleting chlorofluorocarbons (CFCs), formerly a major component.

 Expanded polystyrene, often termed Styrofoam, is a contributor of microplastics from both land and maritime activities.
 Polystyrene is not biodegradeable but is susceptible to photo-oxidation, and degrades slowly in the ocean as microplastic marine debris.
 Animals do not recognize polystyrene foam as an artificial material, may mistake it for food, and show toxic effects after substantial exposure.

 Full or partial bans of expanded and polystyrene foam commonly target disposable food packaging.
 Such bans have been enacted through national legislation globally, and also at sub-national or local levels in many countries.

 Legislation around the world

 National legislation

 China banned expanded polystyrene takeout/takeaway containers and tableware in 1999, but later revoked the policy in 2013 amidst industry lobbying.
 Haiti banned foam food containers in 2012 to reduce waste in canals and roadside drains.
 In 2019, the European Parliament voted 560 to 35 to ban all food and beverage containers made from expanded polystyrene throughout the European Union member states.
 Canada amended its 'Canadian Environmental Protection Act, 1999' in 2022 to prohibit foodservice ware made of expanded or extruded polystyrene, and also polyvinyl chloride, black colored plastics, or oxo-degraded plastics.